Alvearie/hri-mgmt-api/README.md

 ## CI/CD
 This application can be run locally, but almost all the endpoints require Elasticsearch, Kafka, and an OIDC server.
 GitHub actions builds and runs integration tests using a common Elastic Search and Event Streams instance.
 You can perform local manual testing using these resources.
 See [test/README.md](test/README.md) for more details.

+### Static Code Analysis
+In addition, SonarCloud [analysis](https://sonarcloud.io/dashboard?id=Alvearie_hri-mgmt-api) is performed on all pull requests and on long-lived branches: `main`, `develop`, and `support-*`.
+Several IDE's, including IntelliJ, have SonarLint plugins for dynamic analysis as you code.

+### Dependency Vulnerabilities
+Dependencies are also checked for vulnerabilities when a pull request is created.
+If any are found, a comment will be added to the pull request with a link to the GitHub action, where you can view the logs for the details.
+If the vulnerabilities are caused by your changes or easy to fix, implement the changes on your branch.
+If not, create a ticket.
+To run the check again, submit a review for the pull request with `/pr_checks` in the message.

 ### Releases
 Releases are created by creating GitHub tags, which trigger a build that packages everything into a Docker image.
 See [docker/README.md](docker/README.md) for more details.